-4.6 PCB Surface Leakage
+4.5 PCB Surface Leakage

 In applications where low input bias current is critical, Printed Circuit Board (PCB) surface leakage effects need to be considered.
 Surface leakage is caused by humidity, dust or other contamination on the board.
 Under low humidity conditions, a typical resistance between nearby traces is $10^{12}\Omega$.
-A 5V difference would cause 5 pA of current to flow; which is greater than the MCP6061/2/4 family's bias current at +25°C (±1.0 pA, typical).
+A 5V difference would cause 5 pA of current to flow, which is greater than the MCP6441/2/4 op amp's bias current at +25°C (±1 pA, typical).

 The easiest way to reduce surface leakage is to use a guard ring around sensitive pins (or traces).
 The guard ring is biased at the same voltage as the sensitive pin.
-An example of this type of layout is shown in Figure 4-7.
+An example of this type of layout is shown in Figure 4-6.

-FIGURE 4-7: Example Guard Ring Layout for Inverting Gain.
+FIGURE 4-6: Example Guard Ring Layout for Inverting Gain.

-- 1. Non-inverting Gain and Unity-Gain Buffer: - a) Connect the non-inverting pin (V{IN}+) to the input with a wire that does not touch the PCB surface. - b) Connect the guard ring to the inverting input pin (V{IN} -).
-This biases the guard ring to the common mode input voltage. - 2.
+- 1. Non-inverting Gain and Unity-Gain Buffer: - a) Connect the non-inverting pin (V{IN}+) to the input with a wire that does not touch the PCB surface. - b) Connect the guard ring to the inverting input pin (V{IN}-).
+This biases the guard ring to the Common Mode input voltage. - 2.
 Inverting Gain and Transimpedance Gain Amplifiers (convert current to voltage, such as photo detectors): - a) Connect the guard ring to the non-inverting input pin (V{IN}+).
 This biases the guard ring to the same reference voltage as the op amp (e.g., V{DD}/2 or ground). - b) Connect the inverting pin (V{IN}-) to the input with a wire that does not touch the PCB surface.

-4.7 Application Circuits
+4.6 Application Circuits

-4.7.1 GYRATOR
+4.6.1 BATTERY CURRENT SENSING